gireeshkbogu/nextjs/README.md

-# Next.js cheatsheet
+# Next.js
-Basics cheatsheet explains how to use core and experimental UI components (In Progress.....).
+Reproduce all core and experimental UI components in one page (In Progress.....).

 ## How to use